 Farm animals are transported every day on Canadian highways, and virtually all are transported at least once during their lifetime.
 Animals are subject to freezing, dehydration, heat, trampling and disease in outdated vehicles.

 More than 770 million animals are transported annually in Canada.
+About 1.6 million of them arrive dead at the slaughterhouse every year.

 Transported animals suffer Canada’s bitterly cold winters and sizzling summers in trailers without cooling, ventilation, on-board water, or elevators to assist animals with steep inclines.
 Pigs are vulnerable to extreme temperatures since they're unable to sweat in the heat and have no coat to protect them in the winter.
 Chickens, particularly spent hens, are often missing feathers, leaving them susceptible to the cold.
 The European Union requires vehicle amenities for journeys longer than 8 hours.